lawrence501/5e-cli/README.md

 ## Ideas for next campaign/things to discuss

-- Investigate replacing body armours with non-party class feature-esque uniques?
-Or maybe subclasses?
-Replace base types for different armour weights to try to match archetypes nicely.
-    - Redesign to not be direct rips from subclass features and instead build uniques from their identities

 - Remove amulets

 - New loot option: attunement-requiring magic items.
 Any that fit into an equipment slot already in use are reflavoured to be on another slot.
 Can only attune to 1 at a time.
 Use existing wondrous weightings of rarities, but pushed 1 up (making the 2% Artifacts).
 Obviously, this means they will be pretty powerful, and must therefore be high on the loot table